ISI-apex/casper-utils/README.md

 following commands should work on your system too (without the Prefix), but nasty build issues might arise that were already solved in the Prefix.

+See `Makefile` in each experiment's directory all available make targets, including the fine-grained targets for generated intermediate artifacts and for cleaning; what follows is a brief summary.
+Multiple targets may be passed to the same make command where appropriate.

-To build and test the binaries for the experiment:
+To build and test the binaries for the Halide experiment:

     $ cd casper-utils/exp/tune-halide
     $ make